EvelynANutt/Big-Mike-GUI/README.md

 4. Open a new VSCode terminal (Terminal->New Terminal)
 5. run pipenv install (may need to install some other python stuff)
 6. run pipenv shell
-7. Check that it says (Battery-Microscope) at the left of your Terminal name
+7. Check that it says (Big-Mike-GUI) at the left of your Terminal name